digipost/signering-docs/source/varsler-til-undertegner.rst

    <!-- Tabellen er generert vha. http://www.tablesgenerator.com/markdown_tables -->

 ..
+NOTE:: If the sender is a private organization, the signer is adressed by personal identification number and the signer has a Digipost account, the email notifications will be replaced by messages in Digipost.

+..
 NOTE:: No SMS is sent between 22:00 and 8:00, unless the request is created at night and the deadline is so short that it has to be sent immediately.

 ..
 NOTE:: If the sender *extends the signing deadline*, all scheduled notifications for the request will be deleted.
 New notifications will then be generated and sent out at an appropriate time in relation to the new deadline.